Degenerative Myelopathy Blog Banner

 • Establish criteria for difficult decisions

-• Consider in-home euthanasia services
+• Consider in-home euthanasia services if available

 • Plan for memorial arrangements